adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > Unobtrusive Javascript is not Progressive Enhancement!

-Putting script in external files does not affect the concept of a core or enhanced experience. *Ahem!*
+Placing script in external files does not, in anyway affect the ability to provide a *core* or *enhanced* experience to your users. *Ahem!*

 > Handling the Javascript disabled scenario is only half of the story!

 Granted, the majority of users have Javascript enabled.
 But, some do actually turn it off.
 Some use browsers that don't support Javascript.
-Sometimes a plug-in, such as one that disables tracking, causes all scripts to break i.e. one script references objects in another (blocked) script.
+Sometimes a plug-in, perhaps one that disables tracking, causes all scripts to break &mdash; that is, one script references an object in another (blocked) script.

-Sometimes a firewall, plug-in or proxy at the script &mdash; this actually happened to me when I worked at Deutsche Telekom.
+Sometimes a firewall, plug-in or proxy ate the script &mdash; this actually happened to me when I worked at Deutsche Telekom.
 The network decided to mess with a script it thought it recognised.
 As we worked for DT this eventually got fixed, but an "outsider" would likely not have got the same result.

 But, and by far the **most common** and **most important** scenario is one where the browser lacks support to execute the code it's been given.

 > JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

-For example `<input type="email">` and `border-radius: 4px;` naturally degrade &mdash; thanks HTML, thanks CSS.
-However, when script is unsupported you get an error and sometimes an irrevocable one at that.
+For example `<input type="email">` and `border-radius` naturally degrade.
+However, when a browser tries to execute script it doesn't recognise, then you get an error &mdash; sometimes an irrevocable one.
 For example try running the code below in IE8.

 	// 1. retrieve form
 	var form = document.forms[0];